-Yes, if you study a program accredited by the Czech Ministry of Education, Youth and Sports (not the MBA, LLB, Certificate of Higher Education in Common Law, and not as an auditing student) and have permanent residency in the Czech Republic, you are automatically eligible for social benefits if you meet all other specific requirements.
-If you are studying the MBA, LLB, or Certificate of Higher Education in Common Law you have to obtain a confirmation from the Ministry of Education, Youth and Sports to receive benefits.
-Please contact the SSC for more details.
+Yes, if you study a program accredited by the Czech Ministry of Education

+(not the MBA, LLB, Certificate of Higher Education in Common Law, and not as an auditing student) and have permanent residency in the Czech Republic, you are automatically eligible for social benefits if you meet all other specific requirements.
+If you study MBA, LLB or Certificate of Higher Education in Common Law you have to obtain a confirmation from the Ministry of Education, Youth, and Sports.
+Please contact SSC for more details.